hongsong-wang/AI_arXiv_Portal/index.md

 The website is [AI_arXiv_Portal](https://hongsong-wang.github.io/AI_arXiv_Portal/).
 Please star this repository [https://github.com/hongsong-wang/AI_arXiv_Portal](https://github.com/hongsong-wang/AI_arXiv_Portal) if it helps you!

-Each page of the topic will be updated regularly.
+Each web page of the topic will be updated regularly.
 If you want to add a new topic, please provide its keywords in a GitHub Issue.
 Thank you for your contribution!

 ## Popular Topics of Pattern Recognition and Computer Vision